OceanOutcomes/ocean-outcomes/news/_posts/2024-8-13-building-regional-capacity-for-electronic-monitoring-across-Taiwan.md

 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/FSF+EM+Blog_Ho+Tu+installation.png
 featured: TRUE
 ---
-*Asia Fishery Improvement Manager for Ocean Outcomes, Ho-Tu Chiang, installs electronic monitoring equipment on the longline tuna fishing vessel Maan Fu Tsai No.9 in October 2023, as part of our work in Taiwan.*
+*Asia Fishery Improvement Manager for Ocean Outcomes, Ho-Tu Chiang, coordinates the installation of electronic monitoring equipment on the longline tuna fishing vessel Maan Fu Tsai No.9 in October 2023, as part of our work in Taiwan.*

 ###Across Northeast Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.